Types of Venomous Caterpillars (With Pictures) – Identification Guide

 Venomous caterpillars have poisonous bristles, spines, and barbs on their body that can cause a nasty sting.
 Some types of venomous caterpillars look soft and cute, but their hairy bodies hide toxin-filled spines that can lodge into the skin.
 Other caterpillars with poisonous spines look dangerous because they have bright coloring, sharp-looking spines, and a menacing appearance.

+Most people know that bees, wasps, hornets, and some ants can sting.
+Few realize that handling certain caterpillars can also be painful.
 A sting from a venomous caterpillar can result in skin swelling, redness, itchiness, or a burning sensation.
-However, it’s good to remember that “toxic” caterpillars don’t attack humans or bite.
+However, it’s good to remember that stinging caterpillars don’t attack humans or bite.
 Adverse skin reactions from a venomous caterpillar’s sting only happen when you handle them.

 Identifying species of venomous caterpillars is vital to knowing which ones to avoid.
 However, many species of hairy caterpillars don’t contain poison-filled sacs and spines and are entirely harmless.
 Of course, if you’re unsure about the identity of a spiky caterpillar, it’s best to avoid handling it.